Fuel Cost Calculator

 Tips & Best Practices

-- ✓Air conditioning impact: AC increases fuel consumption by 5-25% depending on ambient temperature and vehicle size.
-On short city trips in hot weather, opening windows below 45 mph is more efficient; at highway speeds, AC is more efficient than the aerodynamic drag of open windows.
+- ✓Air conditioning increases fuel consumption by approximately 5-15% depending on conditions.
+At low speeds in traffic, AC uses more fuel proportionally.
+At highway speeds, closing windows and using AC is more efficient than the aerodynamic drag of open windows above about 80 km/h.

 Who Uses This Calculator